What are good sources of demographic and socioeconomic information for states, counties, and cities?

 IPUMS

-National Archive of Criminal Justice Data, University of Michigan Institute for Social Research
+National Archive of Criminal Justice Data (NACJD)

-Facilitates research in criminal justice and criminology, through the preservation, enhancement, and sharing of computerized data resources; through the production of original research based on archived data; and through specialized training workshops in quantitative analysis of crime and justice data.
-NACJD is also home to the following program (separately maintained):
+Facilitates research on crime and justice through the preservation, enhancement, and sharing of computerized data resources; the production of original research based on archived data; and specialized training workshops in quantitative analysis of crime and justice data.
+NACJD is part of the Institute for Social Research at the University of Michigan.

 Project on Human Development in Chicago Neighborhoods